 After completing an application, members of the TAP Committee will arrange an initial meeting to understand and refine the assignment objectives as well as identify key issues.
 Decisions on whether the committee can accept the panel assignment will be determined shortly after the initial meeting.

-To learn more about the ULI TAP program or to request an application, please contact Janis Ploetz, ULI San Antonio District Council Manager, at 210-887-0051 or by e-mail at email@example.com.
+To learn more about the ULI TAP program or to request an application, please contact Janis Ploetz, ULI San Antonio District Council Director, at 210-887-0051 or by e-mail at [email protected].